-The entrepreneurial law certificate coordinates Colorado Law's strengths and business-law related assets in the areas of entrepreneurial and technology law, such as the Silicon Flatirons Center, the Entrepreneurial Law Clinic and the Journal on Telecommunications & High Technology Law.
+The entrepreneurial law certificate coordinates Colorado Law's strengths and business-law related assets in the areas of entrepreneurial and technology law, such as the Silicon Flatirons Center, the Entrepreneurial Law Clinic and the Colorado Technology Law Journal.
 It is awarded to law students who complete coursework reflecting a concentrated study of issues typically faced by transaction-side lawyers, and signals to prospective employers that a student possesses a skill set with applicability across issues of transactional law.

 Certificate requirements include:

 - at least 92 credit hours (89 is required for the J.D.), and

 - at least 21 of the 92 credit hours in the area of entrepreneurial law.

 This includes at least 3 credit hours in a Business School course and participation in an Experiential Offering relevant to the certificate.
 Visit the Rules of the Law School webpage for complete details, including a full list or relevant electives to be used to satisfy the 21 credit-hour requirement.